Transitioning from the Essex Local Delivery Pilot to Place Partners

 Leadership Development

-The LDP tested a new 7-day leadership course; Leading with Courage and Empathy, which focused on developing leadership behaviours and practices that will lead to system change to enable healthier, more active communities across the county.
-13 system leaders from the Essex LDP attended the course, which was structured around the ‘Theory U’ work of Otto Scharmer.
+The ELDP tested a new 7-day leadership course; Leading with Courage and Empathy, which focused on developing leadership behaviours and practices that will lead to system change to enable healthier, more active communities across the county.
+13 system leaders from the ELDP attended the course, which was structured around the ‘Theory U’ work of Otto Scharmer.
 Participants were encouraged to consider how complexity and uncertainty can be seen as a place of possibility from which we can re-imagine and re-build the way we work by leading more courageously with an open mind, open heart, and open will.

 Key Learnings from the Leadership Development Course